Tennessee Volunteers: Men's program

 The Tennessee Vols men's cross country team has won 25 Southeastern Conference (SEC) Championships, 10 NCAA regionals, qualified for 34 NCAA Championships, and won 1 national championship.

 Women's program

 The Tennessee Lady Vols women's cross country team has claimed 5 SEC Championships, 6 NCAA/AIAW regional crowns, qualified for 3 AIAW Championships, and appeared in 10 NCAA Championships.
+Their all-time best finish was when they placed 4th in the nation.

 Football

-Tennessee competes in the SEC's Eastern Division, along with Florida, Georgia, Kentucky, Missouri, South Carolina, and Vanderbilt, and has longstanding football rivalries with the majority of them.
+Prior to the 2024 season, Tennessee competed in the SEC's Eastern Division, along with Florida, Georgia, Kentucky, Missouri, South Carolina, and Vanderbilt, and has longstanding football rivalries with the majority of them.
 However, the Vols' most intense and bitter traditional rivalry is with the Alabama Crimson Tide.
 The teams battle every year in the Third Saturday in October, though the game is now usually held on the fourth Saturday in October.
 The Vols' Super Bowl champions Peyton Manning and Reggie White are among the most famous NFL athletes to start their careers at the University of Tennessee.
 Todd Helton also played football, in addition to baseball, as a quarterback.